 □ 1.
 The receiver antenna can be taped to the underside of the fuse.
 For a cleaner look, we chose to route the antenna down the inside of the fuse and out the side as shown.
-To do this, we used a long scrap piece of pushrod tube we had in the shop and inserted it through a small hole drilled beneath the stab.
+To do this, we used a long scrap piece of pushrod tube we had in the shop and inserted it through a small hole drilled beneath the stabilizer.
 Slide the tube through the hole toward the front of the plane going through the cutouts in the formers.
 When you reach the receiver with the tube, feed as much of the antenna into the tube as possible, then pull the tube with the antenna inside of it out through the hole.

-\Box 2.
+□ 2.
 If you have not done so already, connect the elevator and rudder servos to the receiver.
+If you are using a transmitter that does not support mixing, you will also need a dual servo extension or Y-harness to join the aileron servos together.
 If you have installed a glow engine, an optional switch and charge jack (not included) can be installed onto the side of the fuse wherever there is free space.
 Make sure that it does not interfere with any of the pushrods.

 □ 3.
-If you have installed a brushless out-runner motor, mix up a small batch of epoxy and brush a thin coating onto the battery tray.
-This will improve the adhesion of the selfadhesive hook and loop material.
+If you have installed a brushless motor, mix up a small batch of epoxy and brush a thin coating onto the battery tray.
+This will improve the adhesion of the self-adhesive hook and loop material.
 When the epoxy has cured, apply the hook side of the included self-adhesive hook and loop material to the battery tray (cut to length as needed).

-□ 4.
+■ 4.
 Install the loop side of the included self-adhesive hook and loop material onto the battery pack.
 Some packs may be able to be moved forward or aft to minimize additional weight added to the plane for balancing purposes.
 Longer NiMH packs may have little room to move along the battery tray for balancing purposes.
 After the plane is completely assembled, experiment with the position of the pack if possible when balancing the plane and mark the optimum position of the pack onto the battery tray for future reference.